jeremy-w/ttrss-tool/API.md

 - The server will grunge through HTML to find a feed link; if it finds multiple feed links (very commonly, you'll find both an articles feed and a comments feed), it will give up and make the user pick one.
+- All API calls that take IDs want the bare ID, not the type-prefixed ID.